RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Methodology

-\textbf{Implicit affective analysis:} Table \ref{tab:statisticsvaluesEmbeddings} shows statistics of different affective embeddings.
-We perform t-tests on the top-$K$ cosine similarity within categories and the cosine similarity between categories.
-For example, "fake-legit" denotes computing the cosine similarity between each data point in the "fake" category and each data point in the "legit" category.
-We then selected the top-$K$ similarity values and performed t-test on them.
-The t-value and p-value of the top-4 similarity values between "fake-legit" and "fake-fake" are -22.516 and 0, which demonstrates that the top 4 similar data retrieved based on cosine similarity within the "fake" category are highly likely to belong to the same "fake" category.
-We can see from the results that all affective information leads to the same conclusion in the top-4 scenarios\footnote{It should be noted that in Vreg, as the value of $K$ increases, the second p-value in AMTCele and the first p-value in COCO dataset also gradually increase, which may affect the results.
-Therefore, we choose $K$ to be 4.
-The analysis of different values of $K$ can be found in Section \ref{sec:diffnum}.}.
-We also visualize the data distribution reduced to 3 dimensions using PCA in Figures \ref{fig:3DvisualizationAMT1} and \ref{fig:3DvisualizationPHEME1}.
+\textbf{Implicit affective analysis:} Table \ref{tab:statisticsvaluesEmbeddings2} shows statistics of different affective embeddings (i.e. last hidden layer of EmoLLaMA-chat-7B).
+We perform t-tests on the top-$K$ cosine similarity within categories and across categories.
+The results indicate that the similarity within categories is significantly higher than across categories, confirming that similar top-$K$ data points are likely to belong to the same category (further analysis can be found in Appendix \ref{app:furtheraffectiveanalysis}).
+We also visualize the data distribution reduced to 3 dimensions using PCA in Figures \ref{fig:3DvisualizationAMT1} and \ref{fig:3DvisualizationPHEME1} in Appendix.
 It can be observed that different categories are clearly separated in the latent space.
-All the above demonstrates the close relationship between affective information and misinformation.
+All the above demonstrate the close relationship between affective information and misinformation.